 Bank of Nova Scotia profit beats estimates on provisions, capital markets earnings slip

+(Corrects amounts of recovery in provisions on performing loans and amount of provisions on impaired loans in paragraph 5)

-Bank of Nova Scotia (BNS.TO) (Scotiabank) beat analysts' estimates for second-quarter profit on Tuesday, driven by fewer-than-expected provisions to cover loan losses, although that impact was somewhat offset by a surprise decline in earnings in its global banking and markets division.
+TORONTO (Reuters) -Bank of Nova Scotia (Scotiabank) beat analysts’ estimates for second-quarter profit on Tuesday, driven by fewer-than-expected provisions to cover loan losses, although that impact was somewhat offset by a surprise decline in earnings in its global banking and markets division.

 But Canada’s No. 3 lender still fared better than expected, reporting adjusted net income of C$2.48 billion ($2.06 billion), or C$1.90 a share, in the three months ended April 30, compared with analysts’ estimates of C$1.76 a share, based on IBES data from Refinitiv.